Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

-$z$ denotes the coordinate on $\mathcal{R}-\sum_i D_i$.
-The behavior of $v^{(i)}(z)$ on $\mathcal{R}$ determines the kind of deformations it induces on $\mathcal{P}_{g,n}$: \begin{itemize} \item {\it $\vec{v}(z)$ is a null vector}: if it is holomorphic everywhere except possibly at the punctures. \item {\it $\vec{v}(z)$ deforms the local coordinates around punctures}: if it is holomorphic inside $D_i,~i=1,\cdots,n$ which vanishes at the punctures and it does not holomorphically extends into $\mathcal{R}-\sum_i D_i$. \item {\it $\vec{v}(z)$ moves the punctures}: if it is holomorphic inside $D_i,~i=1,\cdots,n$ and is nonvanishing at the punctures and also it does not holomorphically extends into $\mathcal{R}-\sum_i D_i$. \item {\it $\vec{v}(z)$ generates deformations in the intrinsic moduli of $\mathcal{R}$ which is not associated with punctures}: if it has poles at one or more punctures and also it does not holomorphically extends into $\mathcal{R}-\sum_i D_i$.
-The set of $3g-3$ of such vector fields with poles of order $q=1,\cdots,3g-3$ at any of the punctures generate the complete set of deformations of $\mathcal{M}_g$. \end{itemize}
+\item {\it $\vec{v}(z)$ generates deformations in the intrinsic moduli of $\mathcal{R}$ which is not associated with punctures}: if it has poles at one or more punctures and also it does not holomorphically extend into $\mathcal{R}-\sum_i D_i$. $3g-3$ of such vector fields with poles of order $q=1,\ldots,3g-3$ at any of the punctures generate the complete set of moduli deformations of $\mathcal{R}$. \end{itemize}